 - 5 teaspoon cinnamon

 - 1 teaspoon black pepper

 - 3 cups organic powdered sugar

-- 2 tbsp chai tea (Chai tea recipe below)
+- 2 tablespoon chai tea (Make chai tea using tea bags)

 Mix the batter